rifqinadhir/rifqinadhir/README.md

 ---

-Data Enthusiast
+## Data Enthusiast

 ---

-Passionate about turning data into actionable insights and building automated data workflows.
-Experienced in end-to-end data projects: from **data collection, cleaning, transformation, analysis, visualization, ETL pipelines, data warehousing, to business insights & strategy**.
-Adaptable, fast learner, and collaborative team player with strong problem-solving and communication skills.
+I am a Data Analyst with solid experience in data analytics, ETL processes, and workflow automation.
+I utilize SQL, Python, and tools such as Apache Airflow to extract, transform, and analyze data efficiently in order to support business decisions.
+I have worked on end-to-end data projects covering data collection, cleaning, transformation, visualization, statistical analysis, data warehousing, and insight generation.
+I am highly passionate about creating automated and scalable data pipelines, improving workflow efficiency, and discovering data-driven strategies through exploratory and time-series analysis.
+I am currently deepening my knowledge of big data technologies like Apache Spark and Kafka, as well as cloud platforms such as AWS and GCP to boost performance and scalability.
+Known for being adaptable, quick to learn, and collaborative, I excel in problem-solving and communication while turning raw data into meaningful insights.

 ---